 Borrowing privileges are automatically extended each semester to all [currently enrolled] undergraduate and graduate students, as well as currently enrolled Continuing Education certificate students.
 Continuing Education students not enrolled in a certificate program must pay a refundable deposit of \$50 in order to borrow books.
-This fee can be paid by cash or check made out to "BAC Library."
+This fee can be paid by check made out to "BAC Library."
 Refunds will be issued upon request if all books have been returned and all fines paid.
 Students who have been enrolled full-time during the spring and are not enrolled for summer or fall courses may pay the \$50 refundable deposit in order to borrow books during the summer.
 Specific borrowing periods for different student groups can be found on the Library's Student Borrowing webpage.

-Borrowing privileges are also extended to instructors currently teaching each semester or preparing to teach in the subsequent semester.
-BAC staff members also have borrowing privileges at the BAC Library.
+Borrowing privileges are also extended to instructors currently teaching each semester or preparing to teach in the subsequent semester, and all BAC staff members.
 Alumni may pay a \$65 annual fee plus a \$65 refundable deposit per annum to borrow library materials.

-Books circulate and may be renewed unless a book has a hold placed on it by another patron.
-Books may be renewed on line through the Library's catalog.
+Circulating Library materials may be checked out and renewed unless a "hold" on that book has been placed by another patron.
+Books may be renewed online by logging into a patron's personal Library account through the Library's online catalog.
 They may also be renewed in person, by telephone (617.585.0155), or by e-mail (library@the-bac.edu).
 If renewing by phone or e-mail, students must give their full name and student ID number.